moviro-hub/OpenSourceRoutingMachine.jl/README.md

 # OpenSourceRoutingMachine.jl

-An thin wrapper around OSRM (Open Source Routing Machine) in Julia.
+A thin Julia wrapper for OSRM (Open Source Routing Machine), a high-performance tool for route planning in road networks and related tasks.
-It provides high-performance routing and matching features in road networks.

-## Features
+## Modules

+The structure of the package is as follows.

+A core module `OpenSourceRoutingMachine` provides the constructor `OSRM` for creating an OSRM instance and setter functions for basic configuration.

+The rest of the functionality is organized in submodules.
+The submodules have the following scope:

-- **Graph module**: Build OSRM graphs (MLD and CH algorithms) from OpenStreetMap data
+- **Graph module**: Builds OSRM graphs from OpenStreetMap data.
-- **Nearest module**: Find the nearest road segment to a given point in a road network
+- **Nearest module**: Finds the nearest road segment to a given position.
-- **Route module**: Find the route between origin and destination in a road network
+- **Route module**: Finds the route between waypoints.
-- **Match module**: Map noisy GPS traces to a road network
+- **Match module**: Maps noisy GPS traces to a road network.
-- **Table module**: Compute distance/duration matrices between multiple origin-destination pairs
+- **Table module**: Computes travel matrices between multiple waypoint pairs.
-- **Trip module**: Solve traveling salesman problems
+- **Trip module**: Solves traveling salesman problems.
-- **Tile module**: Generate road network vector tiles (Mapbox Vector Tiles)
+- **Tile module**: Generates road network vector tiles (PBF format).

-The modules expose the full configuration and parameter handling API of OSRM via setter functions.
+All modules expose the full configuration and parameter handling API of OSRM through setter functions, providing fine-grained control over query behavior.

 ## Installation